peter-otoole/learn-to-code-with-peter/Lessons/Lesson-1/instructions.md

 ### 16. Introduction to Coding (16 minutes)

-Watch this YouTube video on "Introduction to Coding" - [https://www.youtube.com/watch?v=5HaJPpihkBI&t](https://www.youtube.com/watch?v=5HaJPpihkBI&t)
+Watch this YouTube video on [Introduction to Coding](https://www.youtube.com/watch?v=5HaJPpihkBI&t).

 ### 18. Install Visual Studio Code

-- Go to the Visual Studio Code website [https://code.visualstudio.com/download](https://code.visualstudio.com/download)
+- Go to the Visual [Studio Code website](https://code.visualstudio.com/download)
 - Download the installer for your OS type
 - Run the downloaded installer making sure to select the two options for _"Add "Open with Code"..."_ on the "Select Additional Tasks" screen